BuvinJT/distbuilder/docs_src/ConfigClasses.md

 # ConfigFactory
 ![distbuilder logo](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/docs/img/distbuilder128.png)

+A ConfigFactory is an object which produces configuration objects.

-It is typical for a build script to start by creating a high-level [ConfigFactory](Config-Factory.md) object and set its attributes.
+It is typical for a distbuilder build script to create a high-level [ConfigFactory](Config-Factory.md) object, then set a collection of its attributes, and then pass it to a [Process](HighLevel.Md).

 The primary functions within this library rely upon a collection of "configuration" objects which act as "smart  parameter sets".
 Those parameters are used to drive various [Processes](HighLevel.Md).
 Many of these config classes have overlapping attributes.
 Scripts which employ a collection of those low levels objects in the raw tend to include a lot of tedious and redundant assignment operations.
 With this in mind, the ConfigFactory class was created, to radically simplify many scripts.

 # Configuration Classes